IQSS/dataverse/doc/Sphinx/source/Developers/dev4.rst

 Solr
 ++++

-Search in Dataverse 4.0 depends on Solr, which you should run on localhost during development.
+Dataverse 4.0 depends on Solr, which you should run on localhost during development.
+The Dataverse-specific ``schema.xml`` configuration file described below is required.

 Installing and Running Solr
 ===========================